The importance of Education in jails

 As I’m the local union representative I will continue to speak out and share my thoughts.
 I don’t hold out much hope of things changing, but at least I can try and lend my voice.
-You can share your voice too by sending a letter to the Minister.

 It helps me get my thoughts together when I write about it, so thanks again for reading and for all the support you’ve given me to date.

 You can also find Deb’s World here – stay in touch by clicking any of these buttons.